• 2025 GSAP HOME

 Brandy Nicholson, LPC, NCC, RPT

-Offering supervision online requires the supervisor to be knowledgeable to prepared in ways that are different from when providing in person supervision.
-In this session the presenters will discuss how to meet the requirements to provide online supervision, how to use technology in the supervision process, additions to the supervision agreement form, as well as conducting online supervision.
+Providing clinical supervision online requires the clinical supervisor to be knowledgeable and prepared in ways that are different from when providing in-person clinical supervision.
+In this session the presenters will discuss how to meet the requirements to provide online clinical supervision, how to use technology in the clinical supervision process, additions to the supervision agreement form, as well as conducting online supervision.

 Objectives:

-1) Evaluate one’s own ability/knowledge to provide supervision online.
+1) Evaluate one’s own ability/knowledge to provide clinical supervision online.

-2) Identify changes/additions needed to the supervision agreement when using an online format.
+2) Identify changes/additions needed to the clinical supervision agreement when using an online format.

-3) Explain the difficulties as well as solutions for problems in transferring the supervision relationship from in person to online.
+3) Explain the difficulties as well as solutions for problems in transferring the clinical supervision relationship from in-person to online.

 saturday, august 21st 2021